Tutorial of pydefect

 PMG_VASP_PSP_DIR: /home/kumagai/potcars/

-In pydefect, PMG_MAPI_KEY is required for querying POSCAR files and total energies for competing materials.
+In pydefect, PMG_MAPI_KEY is required to query POSCAR files and the total energies of competing materials.

-Input files for optimizing a unitcell using the PBEsol functional are generated by the following command,
+Input files for optimizing a unit cell using the PBEsol functional can be generated with the following command:

 vise vasp_set -x pbesol

-where vasp_set, or its abbreviation vs, is a sub-command option of the vise main function.
-Similarly, all the sub-commands have their own abbreviations in pydefect and vise.
-Here, the PBE functional is a default in vise, so we use the -x argument to switch the XC functional to PBEsol.
+Since the PBE functional is the default in vise, we use the -x argument to switch the XC functional to PBEsol.

-Note that the structure optimization must be generally iterated with 1.3 times larger cutoff energy until the forces and stresses are converged at the first ionic step.
-See, vasp manual for details.
-Such iteration of the vasp calculations is not supported by pydefect, but one can easily write the simple runshell script to do so.
+Note that structure optimization generally needs to be repeated with a 1.3× larger cutoff energy until both the forces and stresses are well converged at the first ionic step.
+See the vasp manual for further details.

-In pydefect, users can control various default parameters as vise.yaml file in vise.
-See the document of vise for details.
-The controllable parameters are shown in defaults.py in pydefect.
+In pydefect, users can control various default parameters via the vise.yaml file used by vise.
+See the vise documentation for more information.
+The set of configurable parameters can be found in defaults.py in pydefect.

 2. Calculation of band, DOS, and dielectric tensor